2008 World Series: Implications of the suspension

 Under normal conditions, games are considered to be official games after five innings, or four and a half if the home team is leading at that point.
-However, post-season games are operated by the Commissioner's Office, thus are subject to the Commissioner's discretion of how to handle the scheduling of the games.
+However, postseason games are operated by the Commissioner's Office, thus are subject to the Commissioner's discretion of how to handle the scheduling of the games.
 So, with rain in the forecast for Philadelphia, Commissioner Bud Selig informed both the Rays and the Phillies management before the game began that a team would not be allowed to clinch the Series in a rain-shortened game.

 Because of the rainfall, Game 5 was suspended after the top of the sixth inning.
 Rain continued to fall in Philadelphia on Tuesday, October 28, and the game ultimately resumed on Wednesday, October 29, at Citizens Bank Park.
 Official MLB records and statistics for a suspended game reflect the start date of the contest; October 27 for this game.

 This was the first game in World Series history to be suspended.
 There had been three tied games in the history of the World Series: 1907, 1912, and 1922, all of them called due to darkness.
 In general, no ties would be needed under modern rules, which provide for suspension of a tied game and resumption of it at the next possible date.
 Weather has caused numerous delays and postponements in Series history (notable postponements beforehand coming in 1911, 1962, 1975, 1986, 1996 and 2006), but never any suspended games before 2008.
 Although not officially a suspended game, the longest postponement for a World Series was during the 1989 edition in which the start of Game 3 was delayed 10 days, due to the Loma Prieta earthquake striking the San Francisco Bay Area.

 Several Nevada sports betting agencies treated the suspended game as a completed game and a win for the Phillies on Monday, October 27.
 Under Nevada house rules, the final score of a baseball game is determined by reverting to the last completed full inning, and the Phillies led 2–1 at the end of the fifth inning.
 Game 5 side bets on Philadelphia were paid off while bets on totals and run-line bets were refunded.

 During the following offseason, Selig's interpretation of the rules became codified, as the 30 MLB club owners approved a rule change stipulating that all "postseason games and games added to the regular season to determine qualifiers for the postseason" become suspended games if they are called before nine innings are played, regardless of whether the game would otherwise qualify as an official game, or the score at the time the game is called.
 The game is resumed when conditions permit at the same location from the point of suspension.
 The first usage of that policy occurred during Game 1 of the 2011 ALDS, which was suspended after two innings because of rain and was resumed the following day.